yifanwww/rustlike-result/README.md

 | orElse                    | [or_else]              |
 | transpose                 | [transpose]            |

-Unlike Rust, JavaScript doesn't have the 'Ownership' feature, so some API like `as_ref` is not necessary.
+Unlike Rust, JavaScript doesn't have the 'Ownership' feature, so some API like `as_ref` are not necessary.
 These implementations are not implemented:

 ```md
 <!-- implementations -->